Antony590/Password-Locker/README.md

 Technologies Used
 python3.6
 Known Bugs
-There are no known bugs currently but pull requests are allowed incase you spot a bug Contact Information
+There are no known bugs currently but pull requests are allowed in case you spot a bug Contact Information
 If you have any question or contributions, please email me at [alegoantony047@gmail.com]

 License
 * MIT License:
 * Copyright (c) 2021 Antony Ondir
-# Password-Locker